 Costs-Benefit and Risk

-We can confirm that we advised on the basis of your instructions that you have reasonable prospects of success, that is more than 50% chance of successfully pursuing your claim against your opponent and that the likely outcome justifies the legal expense and risk involved in this case to include the risk of having to pay the opponent’s legal costs.
+We can confirm that we advised on the basis of your instructions that you have reasonable prospects of success, that is more than a 50% chance of successfully pursuing your claim against your opponent and that the likely outcome justifies the legal expense and risk involved in this case to include the risk of having to pay the opponent’s legal costs.

 Privacy and Data Protection